 - 10-12 cups of water

-- 2 pieces of celery (wash and break in half)
+- 2 pieces celery, washed, break in half

-- While the broth is brewing, I cut up all of the veggies and set them aside in a tupperware
+- While broth is brewing, I cut up all of the veggies and set them aside in a bowl

 - After the broth is done, strain it in another pot so there is just left over broth (discard everything else)